CONTENTS

 - If patient is intubated and aspirin ingestion was within 1 hour, administer activated charcoal.

-- Controversial, but these patients have a tendency to lose their mental status and vomit.
+- If not intubated, don't give charcoal.
+(This is controversial, these patients have a tendency to lose their mental status and vomit.)

 - Whole bowel irrigation could be considered for an intubated patient who consumed a large amount of enteric-coated tablets.